 - Bladder cancer

-Firefighters have a much higher risk of developing cancer as a result of constant exposure to firefighting foam
+Firefighters have a higher risk of developing cancer as a result of constant exposure to AFFF

 The greatest risk for cancer caused by firefighting foam is to those who have been exposed for a long period of time, especially without understanding the risk.
 Those most commonly exposed to AFFF are: